Ganeshbabur2000/TSF-Computer-Vision-IOT--Face-Mask-DETECTION-Task/README.md

 # TSF-Computer-Vision-IOT-Detection of face mask-Task3

 Here is the code of the project am working on!
-Project Name : Face Mask Detection
+Project Name : Face Mask Detection or Face Mask Monitoring for School/Institute or Various Working Place

 I ve Provided a dataset link which cosist of two folder
 1. with mask     - it consist Images of people wearing mask.